treeverse/lakeFS/README.md

 ## What is lakeFS

-lakeFS is an open source layer that delivers resilience and manageability to object-storage based data lakes.
+lakeFS is an amazing open source layer that delivers resilience and manageability to object-storage based data lakes.

 With lakeFS you can build repeatable, atomic and versioned data lake operations - from complex ETL jobs to data science and analytics.